 If we are honest, we’ve all been there.
 Your day may not have looked exactly the same, but the pattern is hauntingly familiar.
 And it leaves us highly vulnerable to temptations, damaging emotional outbursts, and poor health.

-Next time you feel that tsunami rolling up from behind to thrust the ugly alter ego to life, try a little self care check-in I learned in rehab.
+Next time you feel that tsunami rolling up from behind to thrust the ugly alter ego into life, try a little self care check-in that I learned in rehab.
 It’s simple.
 And it works.